Semidefinite representation for convex hulls of real algebraic curves: Introduction

-In the case where $C$ has genus one and $K=C(\R)$ is the full real curve (assumed to be compact), our main result is known by \cite{sch:conv}.
-In that paper, using arguments of Riemann-Roch type, we had been able to give degree bounds of quite explicit nature, resulting in bounds for the sizes of the derived exact semidefinite representations.
-For all curves of higher genus (as well as for genus one and $K\ne C(\R)$), our present results should be new.
-In contrast to the method from \cite{sch:conv}, the techniques developed in the present paper do unfortunately not seem to give any explicit degree bounds.
+In the case where $C$ has genus one and $K=C(\R)$ is the full real curve (assumed to be compact), our main result was already known by \cite{sch:conv}.
+In that paper, using geometric arguments of Riemann-Roch type, we had given degree bounds of quite explicit nature, resulting in bounds for the sizes of the derived exact semidefinite representations.
+For all curves of higher genus, as well as for genus one and $K\ne C(\R)$, our results are new.
+In contrast to the method used in \cite{sch:conv}, the techniques used in the present paper do unfortunately not seem to give any explicit degree bounds.

-From stability of $\scrP(K)$, for compact \sa\ sets $K$ on nonsingular curves, we deduce the existence of a semidefinite representation for the convex hull of any compact \sa\ set $S\subset \R^n$ with $\dim(S)\le1$ (Theorem \ref{sdp}), using the moment relaxation process.
+From Corollary \ref{mainstab} we deduce the existence of a semidefinite representation for the convex hull of any compact \sa\ set $S\subset\R^n$ with $\dim(S)\le1$ (Theorem \ref{sdp}).
+For this one first desingularizes via normalization and then uses the moment relaxation process.
 This case in turn implies the existence of such a representation for the closed convex hull of any \sa\ set $S$ with $\dim(S)\le1$, not necessarily compact (Theorem \ref{sdpclosed}).
-From this we derive the Helton-Nie conjecture in dimension two (Theorem \ref{hndim2}).
+From this we establish the Helton-Nie conjecture in dimension two (Theorem \ref{hndim2}).

 On the other hand, we extend the stability result to certain noncompact cases.
-Namely, when $C$ is a nonsingular affine curve and $K\subset C(\R)$ is a closed \sa\ set that is merely virtually compact (see \ref{virtcptrappl}), the saturated preordering $\scrP(K)$ is still finitely generated and stable (Theorem \ref{vcptmain}).
+Namely, when $C$ is a nonsingular affine curve and $K\subset C(\R)$ is a closed \sa\ set that is merely virtually compact (meaning that there exists $f\in\R[C]$ that is nonconstant and bounded on $K$), the saturated preordering $\scrP(K)$ is still finitely generated and stable (Theorem \ref{vcptmain}).
 Again, this is proved by a reduction to the compact case.

+We would like to point out that, by the results of \cite{sch:stab}, our main result on degree bounds for (weighted) sum of squares representations does not extend to dimensions bigger than one.
+For example, it was shown there for any nonsingular affine $\R$-variety $V$ with $V(\R)\ne\emptyset$ compact and $\dim(V)\ge2$, that degree bounds for sums of squares in $\R[V]$ cannot exist.

+For practical matters our results imply the following.
+Suppose we are given a compact \sa\ set $K\subset\R^n$, $\dim(K)=1$, and a polynomial $f\in\R[x]=\R[x_1,\dots,x_n]$, and want to find $f_*:=\min f(K)$.
+For simplicity assume that $K=C(\R)$ is a real algebraic curve without singularities (the more general case can be reduced to this one).
+For every degree $d$ consider

+($I_C:={}$ideal of $C$ in $\R[x]$).
+Then $c_d$ is the optimum of an explicit semidefinite program, and $c_d\uparrow f_*$ by the general results of \cite{la}.
+Our results imply that we have in fact finite convergence, i.e.\ $f_*=c_d$ for some $d\in\N$ which \emph{depends only on $C$ and $\deg(f)$}, but not on $f$.
+If $C$ has genus $g\le1$, upper bounds for $d$ are known explicitly (\cite{pa2}, \cite{he} for $g=0$ and \cite{sch:conv} for $g=1$), but unfortunately not otherwise.